YoungAlliance/YoungAlliance.github.io/_posts/2015-10-18-BC_reproducibilityproject.md

 2) This kind of initiative is only one of many; some are even conducted by pharmaceutical companies.
 And results are worrisome as many key findings proved to be irreproducible.
 Again, this should matter to you.

 3) Many of these reproducibility projects are being conducted through <a href="https://www.scienceexchange.com/" target="_blank">Science Exchange</a>.
 This commercial online portal connects researchers to hundreds of labs (both commercial and academic).
 Let’s say you need to sequence a sample, get a biological experiment done or perform any of the over 1,800 analytical and experimental techniques offered on Science Exchange.
-You can have qualified staff do it for you – often for a reasonable price - and safe precious time.
+You can have qualified staff do it for you – often for a reasonable price - and save precious time.
 If you have a couple of minutes left today, check out their website.
-It may safe you a lot of time during your career!
+It may save you a lot of time during your career!

 ####Links: